 Next in Wilson's process is choosing the fabrics and threads used in the design.
 The fabric options include everything from leather, to Chanel boucle, to Hermès silk scarves.
 Fashion influence is largely reflected in Wilson's work, so selecting the right fabric is essential.
 Once chosen, each piece of fabric is precision-cut on a laser cutter.

-For over 20 years I have been creating hand embroidery on a computer.
-You may wonder what that means.
-Using highly specialized software, I load the preliminary concept as a backdrop, then hand draw each embroidery stitch using a digital stylus.
+For over 20 years, Wilson has created hand embroidery on a computer.
+How can hand embroidery be computerized?
+Using highly specialized software, the preliminary concept is loaded into the program as a backdrop.
+Then on the foreground, Wilson hand draws each individual embroidery stitch using a digital stylus.
 The artwork is essentially used as a tool for the embroidery design and has little to do with the final piece of art.
-When I digitize a design, I determine the way the stitches look, how long they are, and how layered they will appear.
-I also determine how fast the machine runs and when the machine changes color.
-I like to think of digitizing as painting with thread!
-Once I am finished, the embroidery machine is programmed to stitch exactly what I draw.
-The computer software doesn’t aid in the design of the piece - it simply plots the points.
+When digitizing a design, Wilson determines the way the stitches look, how long they are, and how layered they will appear.
+He also determines how fast the machine runs and when the machine changes color.
+Once finished with the digitizing process, the embroidery machine is programmed to stitch exactly what is drawn.
+The computer software doesn’t aid in the design of the piece - it simply plots the points Wilson thinks of digitizing as painting with thread.
 The design shown here was a challenge to create, containing over 1,000,000 hand-placed stitches covering a 36” x 36” piece of fabric.